Roll20-Pathfinder-Character-Sheet/Roll20-Pathfinder-Character-Sheet/README.md

-# Pathfinder Character Sheet for Roll20.net
+# Pathfinder Community Sheet for Roll20.net
 ## Editing
 Unlike most character sheets found on [Roll20's repo](https://github.com/Roll20/roll20-character-sheets), the [Pathfinder Community Sheet](https://github.com/Roll20-Pathfinder-Character-Sheet/Roll20-Pathfinder-Character-Sheet) must be edited/developed within a specific local environment.
 Sheetworkers have been separated into various es modules based on their specific sheet sections or function(s).
-It is necessary to minimally install git and node/npm and bundle the js and html using npm commands.
+It is necessary to minimally install Git and Node/NPM.
+The html and js must be bundle using npm commands and webpack.
+More details below.

 In order to edit the sheet locally, complete the following sections;

 ## Install Git or Desktop GUI
-You will need to fork Roll20's repository and access it using Git and/or Github Desktop Gui.
+You will need to fork and clone the [Pathfinder Community Sheet](https://github.com/Roll20-Pathfinder-Character-Sheet/Roll20-Pathfinder-Character-Sheet) using Git and/or Github Desktop Gui.
 Git for [Windows](https://gitforwindows.org/)  [Linux](https://git-scm.com/download/linux).
 Github [Desktop GUI](https://desktop.github.com/download/)

-You can skip Limited Install steps if you are going to setup with VScode.
-[See specific instructions below](https://github.com/Roll20-Pathfinder-Character-Sheet/Roll20-Pathfinder-Character-Sheet?tab=readme-ov-file#specific-instructions-for-setting-up-with-vscode)
+If you are going to setup with VScode [See specific instructions below](https://github.com/Roll20-Pathfinder-Character-Sheet/Roll20-Pathfinder-Character-Sheet?tab=readme-ov-file#specific-instructions-for-setting-up-with-vscode) you can skip the Limited Install steps.

 ## Limited Install using Node.js using NVM
 This is a good option if you are not going to use VScode as your editor.